-PW Description
+\mathbf{PW} Description

-ecutwfc Type: Real Description: Energy cutoff for plane wave functions, the unit is Rydberg.
+ecutwfc Type: Real Description: Energy cutoff for plane wave functions, the unit is Ryd- berg.
 Note that even for localized orbitals basis, you still need to setup a energy cutoff for this system.
 Because our local pseudopotential parts and the related force are calculated from plane wave basis set, etc. Also, because our orbitals are generated by matching localized orbitals to a chosen set of wave functions from certain energy cutoff, so this set of localize orbitals are most accurate under this same plane wave energy cutoff.
 Default: 50.

-ethr Type: Real Description: Only used when you use diago_type = cg or diago_type = david.
+ethr Type: Real Description: Only used when you use $diago_type = cg$ or $diago_type =$ david.
 It indicates the threshold for the first electronic iteration, from the second iteration the ethr will be updated automatically.
 Default: 0.01

-start_wfc Type: String Description: Only useful for plane wave basis only now.
-It is the name of the starting wave functions.
-In the future we should also make this variable available for localized orbitals set. • atomic: • file:

-Default:atomic.

-start_charge Type: String Description: This variable is used for both plane wave set and localized orbitals set.
+start_charge Type: String Description: This variable is used for both plane wave set and local- ized orbitals set.
 It indicates the type of starting density.
 If set this to 'atomic', the density is starting from summation of atomic density of single atoms.
 If set this to 'file', the density will be read in from file.
 The file should be in the output directory.
 Besides, when you do 'nspin=1' calculation, you only need the density file $SPIN1_CHGCAR$.
 However, if you do 'nspin=2' calculation, you also need the density file $SPIN2_CHGCAR$.
 The density file should be output with these names if you set $out_charge = 1$ in INPUT file.

 • atomic:

 • file:

-$Default : exttt{atomic}.$
+Dejaun:atomic.